Dwarf-Therapist/Dwarf-Therapist/README.txt

  - The udpviper.com community for making me feel okay about writing so much software.
  - The DF Community for their encouragement, time, and donations!

+ Please See KNOWN_ISSUES.txt for up to date lists of known bugs